enkidulan/epub_watermarking/Readme.rst

     * front-end
     * back-end

+For the sake of simplicity Django serves front-end app static:
+    - production config serves files from "ngbp/bin" folder
+    - development config serves files from "ngbp/build" folder

 Front end
 ---------

-Front-end doesn't care about back-end at all and can be used separately, it's single file javascript application based on AngularJS and ngpb template.
+Front-end is file javascript application based on AngularJS and ngpb template.
+For more documentation about how to work with front-end app take a look at ngbp docs - https://github.com/ngbp/ngbp.
+However there is a slight difference.
+First of all the "ngbp/bin" is under version control and this is production fron-end app, and does not remove this directory on "build" task.

 TODO: describe API calls here